xufeng824/EC601_TeamProj/README.md

 The app basically can do the detection, measurment, alart functions.

 ## Tools we used
-ARKit -- Developed by Apple which provides us the access to using Lidar, and Iphone camera.
+ARKit -- Developed by Apple which provides us the access to using Lidar, and Iphone camera.<br>
 CoreML -- Developed by Apple which is a combination of machine learning models.

 ## Algorithms we compared